gardenjs/docs/src/routes/(documentation)/docs/indroduction.md

 ## What's next?

 The whole thing runs stably and extremely fast, is suitable for projects of all sizes and will be maintained in its current form.
 We have also already created a list of additional tasks and features for upcoming versions.
-Whether we add that and even roll it out to more frameworks like Solid also has to do with how Garden is received by you guys out there and whether we'll get support if necessary.
+Whether we add that and even roll it out to more frameworks like Solid also has to do with how Gardenjs is received by you guys out there and whether we'll get support if necessary.

 We look forward to your ideas, advice and support.